microsoft/Web-Dev-For-Beginners/5-browser-extension/3-background-tasks-and-performance/README.md

 ### Introduction

 In the last two lessons of this module, you learned how to build a form and display area for data fetched from an API.
 It's a very standard way of creating web presences on the web.
-You even learned how to handle fetching data asyncronously.
+You even learned how to handle fetching data asynchronously.
 Your browser extension is very nearly complete.

 It remains to manage some background tasks, including refreshing the color of the extension's icon, so this is a great time to talk about how the browser manages this kind of task.
 Let's think about these browser tasks in the context of the performance of your web assets as you build them.